inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

    This course will usually refer to a map layer as just a layer, but a symbol layer will always be called a symbol layer, to prevent confusion.

-40. Set the :guilabel:`Border style` to :guilabel:`No Pen`, as before.
+40. Set the :guilabel:`Border style` to :guilabel:`No Pen` as before.

 41. Change the fill style to something other than :guilabel:`Solid` or :guilabel:`No brush`.
 For example, :guilabel:`Dense 7`: